j-eissler/tcp-tunnel/README.md

 This is where *tcptunnel* comes into play.
 On the client side it listens for UDP messages and sends them into the TCP tunnel.
 On the server side it listens for those TCP messages from the tunnel and forwards them via UDP.
 Answers will be sent in the opposite direction.

 # Usage
+Listen for UDP data and forward it to a TCP port:
 ```
-# Listen for UDP packets and forward them via TCP

 tcptunnel client <udp listen port> <tcp forward port>
 ```
+Listen for TCP data and forward it to a UDP port:
 ```
-# Listen for TCP packets and forward them via UDP

 tcptunnel server <tcp listen port> <udp forward port>
 ```